birth-outcomes/birth_outcomes_summary/outcomes/neo_out_background.md

 Our challenge is that there has not been a clear, consistent consensus definition for HIE and neonatal encephalopathy (NE).
 The terms have often been used interchangeably (despite HIE actually being a sub-type of NE).
 The current recommendation is to first diagnose NE, and only diagnose HIE on the basis of sufficient evidence.

 Steve Thornton highlighted that the findings of Kurinczuk et al. 2010, and Ellenberg and Nelson 2012 are very important.
 They suggest that HIE is identified based on the **presence of sentinel event** like uterine rupture, major placental abruption, or cord prolapse (and NOT features that are not specific to hypoxia ischaemia).
+However, it is worth being aware that 10-36% HIE cases have a recognised sentinel event (as on sentinel event page).

 Other recent recommendations for defining (and thereby identifying/diagnosing/distinguishing HIE) are:
 * Neonatal Data Analysis Unit (required one of):